 Alf Young’s piece on transport (Perspective, 23 February) made for some thought-provoking reading.
-He’s right that “politicians need to back up their
+He’s right that “politicians need to back up their rhetoric about sustainability”.

 Since the first climate change target, set under the world- leading Scottish Climate Change Act, was missed last year, Stop Climate Chaos has been calling for government to match its impressive climate ambitions with the necessary climate action.